LIVE

 Asset ClassSentimentKey DriverRisk LevelDirection

-Gold / Precious Metals NEUTRAL Mixed impact of USD strength and geopolitical risk MEDIUM
+Gold / Precious Metals NEUTRAL Reduced geopolitical tensions partially offset by inflation concerns.
+MEDIUM

 View Past Reports →